 Bills must be paid by the due date to avoid late charges.
 Students are responsible for doing this even if an e-mail notification isn't received or viewed.
 Students and authorized users can view the student's current balance due at any time through CASHNet Self-Serve.
 Students and authorized users have e-payment options, including ACH and, for a fee, MasterCard, Visa, American Express, and Discover credit cards.

 All students are expected to check their University of Hartford e-mail accounts regularly for bill notification and other University account information such as holds and missing documents.
 Students should check their spam filters and mailbox limits to make sure they can always accept email from the University of Hartford.
 If you are a student and do not have a current university email account, please contact Information Technology Services (ITS) at 860.768.4357 to inquire about setting up an account.
 Students can also contact ITS with any other questions or issues regarding their e-mail accounts.

 Log in to CASHNet, entering your University ID in the login box and Self-Service PIN in the password one.
-If you cannot remember your PIN, contact the University of Hartford Help Desk Services at x4357 (HELP) or from off campus at 1.844.292.3213 to have it reset.
+If you cannot remember your PIN, contact the University of Hartford Help Desk Services at 860.768.4357 (HELP) or email firstname.lastname@example.org to have it reset.
 After logging in, you will be directed to the Student Dashboard.
 From here, you can view recent activity on your account, make payments, view bills, and add authorized payers.

 To pay bills or deposit to your student account: